 Grapefruit and grapefruit juice may interact with methylergonovine and lead to potentially dangerous effects.
 Discuss the use of grapefruit products with your doctor.

 What other drugs will affect methylergonovine (Methergine)?

 Tell your doctor about all other medicines you use, especially:

 - epinephrine (EpiPen, Adrenaclick, Twinject);

 - imatinib (Gleevec);

 - zileuton (Zyflo);

-There may be other drugs not listed that can affect methylergonovine.
-Tell your doctor about all the prescription and over-the-counter medications you use.
-This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
-Do not start using a new medication without telling your doctor.
+This list is not complete and other drugs may interact with methylergonovine.
+Tell your doctor about all medications you use.
+This includes prescription, over-the-counter, vitamin, and herbal products.
+Do not start a new medication without telling your doctor.

 Where can I get more information?